pillowfication/cis89c/README.md

 This website is hosted at http://voyager.deanza.edu/~20198403/.

+The above link will not work after 2017, so I'm also hosting it at http://pf-n.co/github/cis89c/.

 In this README, I've documented the steps I've taken to facilitate development.

  - [Deploy with GitHub](#deploy-with-github)